sujaldev/LaTeXHub/README.md

 You only have to run the steps in this section once on your sever.

+* Generate a personal access token by going to https://github.com/settings/tokens?type=beta, allow for all repositories or select the ones you want and allow the deployment permission in either case.
+Use this token while editing `docker-compose.yaml` in the next step for the `GITHUB_TOKEN` variable.

 * Run the container on your server:

 ```bash